ratan-lab/sumo/README.rst

       -ds DS                if percentage of missing values for sample (that remains after feature dropping) exceeds this value, remove sample (default of 0.1)
-      --noisy               Perform additional filtering on adjacency matrices by setting 0 for every adjacency between samples that aren't nearest neighbours (use this option when working with extremely noisy data)
       -logfile LOGFILE      path to save log file, by default stdout is used -log {DEBUG,INFO,WARNING}
                             sets the logging level (default of INFO)